Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/get-xApp-session-PIN.md

 ## Description
 <div class="divider"></div>

-This Node gets a new xApp Session PIN which can be accessed using the xApp: Get Session PIN token.
+This Node gets a new xApp Session PIN which can be accessed using the [xApp: Get Session PIN token](../../xApp/tokens.md#xapp-session-pin) or via `input.apps.session.pin`.

 The PIN code is only valid for 5 minutes.

-The result is stored at `input.apps.session.pin`.

 With this PIN, users can log in via an xApp PIN webpage.